OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Period saved for

 We save this data until your user account is deleted.
 The recipients of your messages will not however have these conversations erased when you delete your user account.
+This data is only deleted in full once it has been deleted by both the sender and recipients.

 Legal basis